Capitol Park Tower Designated as Historic Landmark

 What do historic designations mean for Southwest?

 What does preservation mean in Washington?
 The city’s appointed Historic Preservation Review Board (HPRB) decides which sites (usually buildings, but also gardens, parks, radio towers and other strange things) qualify for “landmarking” (protection).
-If the Board approves a nominated site, any alterations to the place that require a building permit are reviewed by the city’s […]
+If the Board approves a nominated site, any alterations to the place that require a building permit […]

 Tiber Island Declared Historic Landmark

 The D.C.
 Historic Preservation Review Board voted on May 24 to approve Tiber Island’s application for historic designation.
 As a historic landmark, Tiber Island is now included in the District of Columbia Inventory of Historic Sites.
-The Board further recommended that Tiber Island’s nomination be forwarded to the National Register of Historic Places with a […]
+The Board further recommended that Tiber Island’s nomination be forwarded to the National Register […]